William Appleton (entrepreneur): CyberFlix

 After stints in Silicon Valley and Chicago, Appleton moved back home to Knoxville, Tennessee.
 From 1994 to 1998, Appleton served as founder and president of Cyberflix Inc., a Knoxville-based multimedia computer programming company specializing in interactive movie production.
 While at Cyberflix, Appleton worked on the hit titles Lunicus and Jump Raven, both of which were sold to Paramount Technology Group.
 In a 1993 interview with the Chicago Tribune, Appleton discussed what he saw as the future of video game characters.
 "Great dramatic issues will be played out on CD-ROM, things that will play all of the human emotions, love hate, joy, greed, childbirth, death, promotion, firing – you name it," he was quoted as saying.

 Cyberflix launched its hit title Titanic: Adventure Out of Time in November 1996.
 Production costs totaled $2 million, and the game retailed for $50.
 The Titanic title went on to sell millions of copies and become an international best-selling CD-ROM game.
 The game features an interactive, authentic replica of the Titanic ship that took two years of research to create digitally and included the use of the ship's original blueprints.
 At the time, the Discovery Channel called it "the most historically accurate digital model of Titanic available."
 Titanic: Adventure Out of Time earned a MacHome Journal Home Choice Award in 1997, as well as a first place prize for best animation at the World Animation Celebration.
 By 1998, Cyberflix had 35 employees, and annual revenue exceeded $3 million.
 Throughout his career, Appleton has worked with Disney, Paramount and Viacom to create applications for content development.

 DreamFactory

 Appleton served as the chief technology officer of DreamFactory, a Campbell, California-based company he co-founded.
 DreamFactory builds software tools for the enterprise, originally targeting Salesforce.com users and currently developing a cloud service platform for enterprise companies to move their apps and data freely without any lock-in restrictions to any hosted cloud.
-Appleton is also credited with developing third-party enterprise applications for Cisco WebEx Connect, Microsoft Windows Azure and Intuit WorkPlace.
+Appleton is also credited with developing third-party enterprise applications for Cisco WebEx Connect, Microsoft Azure and Intuit WorkPlace.